Use these steps on how to share a playlist:

 Apple Music allows you to express yourself by sharing time-synchronized lyrics from your favorite songs with your friends and family.
 You may send them via the Messages app or as a story on Facebook or Instagram, depending on your preference.
 To share lyrics from Apple Music, follow the procedures outlined below: 1.
 Launch the Apple Music application.
 2. Find a song with timed lyrics and tap and hold it for a few seconds.
 3. Select “Send Lyrics” from the menu.
 4. Choose the lines you’d want to share with the group.

-5. Select whether you want to send the lyrics as a sticker in a story or as a message in the Message app.
 Please keep in mind that you will not be able to share them on Facebook or Instagram if you do not have those applications installed on your device.

 How Do I See What My Friends Are Listening To?